 Post two of seven, in section About Practice

 Different traditions and cultures have different intentions around spiritual practice.
-Some intentions and values you may find include forgiveness, liberation, alignment, surrender, belonging, salvation, acceptance, beauty, peace, truth, freedom, divinity or love.
+Some common intentions and values you may find include things like liberation, individuation, alignment, surrender, belonging, salvation, forgiveness, acceptance, beauty, peace, truth, freedom, divinity or love.

 The path that I am sharing with you is focused on awakening to your true nature and the true nature of the Universe.
 This includes waking up to the depths of your unique inner world – your true nature will be different from everyone else’s and your true nature will affect how you experience the depths of reality.